zwave-js/zwave-js-server/README.md

 If you don't have a USB stick, you can add `--mock-driver` to use a fake stick.

+> NOTE: Unless specificed in the configuration file, the [`emitValueUpdateAfterSetValue` configuration option](https://zwave-js.github.io/node-zwave-js/#/api/driver?id=zwaveoptions) will be set to `true`.
+This is recommended for multi-client setups and for cases where multiple applications are sharing access to the same driver, e.g. [zwavejs2mqtt](https://github.com/zwave-js/zwavejs2mqtt)

 ### Start client

 Requires server to be running.